 Cadences - Music Definition

-In music theory, a cadence is the harmonic link/s at the end of a musical phrase/section/piece.
+When we teach music theory in Cork Music School, we always say that a cadence is the harmonic link/s at the end of a musical phrase/section/piece.
 It is a harmonic function, thus, related to chords and it is related to a sort of sensation of ending or pause in music.
 If you want to have proper music education you must know that there two kinds of Cadences.
 One sounds conclusive and the other one sounds suspensive.

 1- Authentique Cadence (Conclusive)